Personal Injury Attorneys Giving Back to North & South Carolina

 JDRF (Juvenile Diabetes Research Fund) is a non-profit organization that drives research forward in curing type 1 diabetes and improving the lives of the people and their caregivers who are burdened with this disease.

 I have a personal connection to JDRF which involves my 9-year-old niece who was diagnosed with Type 1 diabetes right before Christmas about a year ago.
 The struggles and the stress that come with this disease especially in childhood is devastating.
 My niece, and her family which include my brother and his wife deal with the struggles of fluctuating blood sugar levels and counting carbs, sugars, etc at every meal, and adjusting their schedules to meet the needs of the disease.
 The challenges to living a healthy and long life with T1D are very real.

 JDRF is research-driven to continue impactful change.
 We know how important research is with T1D.

 Combining Legal Work With Community Service

-We handle all kinds of injury cases, from trucking, airplane, boat, car and motorcycle collisions to trip and fall, inadequate security, nursing home abuse and neglect.
-We are also people who enjoy various aspects of life and when possible, incorporate our personal interest into our work life.
+We handle all kinds of injury cases, from trucking, airplane, boat, car, and motorcycle collisions to trip and fall, inadequate security, nursing home abuse, and neglect.
+We are also people who enjoy various aspects of life and when possible, incorporate our personal interests into our work life.